-13% of McLennan County residents have diabetes.
-In 2006 the Health District was awarded a grant to establish a Diabetes Program to prevent and control Diabetes in McLennan County.
+23% of McLennan County residents have diabetes according to the 2013 Community Health Needs Assessment.
+In 2006, the Health District was awarded a grant to establish a Diabetes Program to prevent and control Diabetes in McLennan County.
 The Diabetes Program along with community partners conducts Diabetes self-management classes, Cooking Classes, After-school programs, Family Activity programs, worksite wellness, and more.
 All of our programs are free of charge and held in partnership with various community agencies.

 The Waco-McLennan County Public Health District along with partners in our community have joined together to provide the following services:

 This course is held in partnership with Texas Agrilife Extension Service and other healthcare professionals from our community such as Providence, Hillcrest, Diabetes and Endocrine Center, and more.
 This program was designed for persons with diabetes, pre-diabetes, caregivers, and others interested in prevention.
 Nine lessons cover topics such as meal planning, monitoring blood glucose, medications, exercise, managing complications, and foot care.
 It is held seasonally with day and night meeting time options.

 This course is held in partnership with Texas Agrilife Extension Service .
 Class is held for families with Diabetes or pre-diabetes.
 Four lesson class covers topics such as carbohydrates, low-fat cooking, food substitutions, and desserts.
 Each lesson includes interactive food demonstrations, recipe preparation , and sampling healthy diabetes options.
 It is held seasonally with day and night meeting time options usually following a "Do Well Be Well" with Diabetes Self-management series.
 It is recommended that you attend the "Do Well Be Well' before attending the "Cooking Well with Diabetes".
 Click here for Schedule .